Hồ Ngọc Hà: 2007–2009: Khi Ta Yêu Nhau, The First Single and Và Em Đã Yêu Tour

-2010–early 2011: Becoming a mother, New album released
+2010–early 2011: Motherhood, New Album Release

-After giving birth, she came back with her new album titled Tìm Lại Giấc Mơ (Finding Dreams) in 2010.
-She recorded the album while being pregnant and it was released right after giving birth.
-This was the first album without Duc Tri's collaboration and also the last album released by Music Faces Records, Duc Tri openly supported her departure and shared his thoughts accordingly, saying, "It's totally normal when she leaves.
-Personally, the most important thing is what remains between those who stay and those who leave".
-The album was released in Vietnam on 10 July 2011 and on 21 July 2011 in the US on iTunes.
-The album included songs written by songwriters Nguyen Hong Thuan, Quoc An, Hoang Anh, Duong Khac Linh and Hoang Huy Long.
-Thêm Một Lần Vỡ Tan (One More Break Up) was composed and written by Ho Ngoc Ha herself.
-However, the song was compared by audiences to Kylie Minogue's Red Blooded Woman.
-Speaking of this incident, she said that two songs were completely different, thus she wasn't responsible for the final production and remix whatsoever.
+After giving birth, Hồ Ngọc Hà came back with her new album titled Tìm Lại Giấc Mơ (Finding Dreams) in 2010, which she had recorded during her pregnancy.
+This was her first album without Duc Tri's collaboration and the last album released by Music Faces Records.
+Duc Tri openly supported her departure.
+The album was released in Vietnam on 10 July 2011 and in the US on 21 July 2011.
+The album included songs written by songwriters Nguyen Hong Thuan, Quoc An, Hoang Anh, Duong Khac Linh, and Hoang Huy Long.
+"Thêm Một Lần Vỡ Tan" ("One More Break Up") was composed and written by Hồ Ngọc Hà herself.
+However, the audiences compared the song to Kylie Minogue's "Red Blooded Woman".
+In response, she said the two songs were completely different and she was not responsible for the final production and remix.

-In the promotion for the new album, she continuously cooperated with Sunsilk to hold a small show Tìm Lại Giấc Mơ in 2010, with same guest artists like the previous show but this time, the V-Music band and Ha Anh Tuan were newly added.

-Ho Ngoc Ha and the V-Music band partnered up for their album Ngày Hạnh Phúc (Happy Day) released in August 2010 in Vietnam; on 2 August on iTunes.
-This was her second duet album and the first song without the production of Duc Tri and Music Faces Records, and her third collaboration with Viet Tan Studio.
-Nikkon was the sponsor of this album.
+Hồ Ngọc Hà and the V-Music band partnered up for their album Ngày Hạnh Phúc (Happy Day) released in August 2010.
+This was her second duet album, her first project without the production of Duc Tri and Music Faces Records, and her third collaboration with Viet Tan Studio.
+Nikon also sponsored this album.